ICON Park is a new entertainment complex, near the Orange County Convention Center on International Drive in Orlando.

 Originally billed as I-Walk Orlando, the developers had to change the name to I-Drive Live following legal objections from Universal Orlando because Universal felt that the name I-Walk was too close to their own entertainment complex Universal CityWalk and would confuse visitors into thinking I-Walk was part of the Universal Orlando resort.
 In December 2013, the name was changed again to The Orlando Eye, the name of one of the main attractions before being renamed I-Drive 360, Icon Orlando 360 and then finally ICON Park.

 Today ICON Park is managed by IDL Parent LLC (related by Unicorp National Development) and they also own The Wheel.
 Merlin continue to operate both Madame Tussauds Orlando and the Orlando Sea Life Aquarium.

 The Mercado Shopping Complex originally opened in the 1990s and at its peak featured around 75 shops, restaurants, dinner shows, live entertainment and attractions including the Titanic Experience, The Guinness World Records Experience and the Hard Rock Vault.
 During the period 2005 to 2007 it gradually fell into disrepair as more and more of the units closed.

 It was bought by Unicorp National Development who initially planned a large 2,100 room condo hotel and then another development to be called The Square but neither ever came to fruition and the site was flattened and had stood empty for five years.

-With the purchase of the adjoining Gooding’s Plaza and Wyndham Orlando Resort, Unicorp National Development and Merlin Entertains Group proposed the I-Walk Orlando complex in 2011.
+With the purchase of the adjoining Gooding’s Plaza and Wyndham Orlando Resort, Unicorp National Development and Merlin Entertains Group (owners of Legoland Florida) proposed the I-Walk Orlando complex in 2011.